samitchk/data_science_projects/README.md

-# logistic_regression_breat_cancer
+# data_science_projects
-Application of logistic regression is conducted on breast cancer dataset to predict malign and benign cancers.
+Application of machine learning and predictive models to different datasets